 - Turn down the heat to low.
 Pour in the egg-milk mixture.
 Cook slowly, stirring, until partially set.

-- Add the crisp onion slices.
+Add the fried shallots.
 Continue cooking, stirring all the while, until the eggs are fully set but still wet.

 - Off the fire, stir in the scallions.